Lotus Bakeries: Organisation

-Karel Boone, the son of founder Jan Boone Sr., became a director in 1966 and was the CEO of Lotus Bakeries for 32 years from 1974-2006.
-He was also from 1966-2012 the president of the company for 46 years.
+Karel Boone, the son of founder Jan Boone Sr., became a director in 1966 and was the CEO of Lotus Bakeries for 32 years, from 1974 to 2006.
+He was also, from 1966 to 2012, the president of the company for 46 years.
 In 2006, his brother Matthieu took over as CEO.
 At the end of 2011, a new generation took over with Jan Boone becoming the CEO.

 Executive Committee

 The Executive Committee determines the strategy and objectives of the Lotus Bakeries Group and submits them to the Board of Directors for approval.